 AWP offers a range of services for people with dementia and their families.
 Consultant old age psychiatrists can diagnose dementia by arranging memory tests and investigations like a CT scan of the brain.
 A consultant will also explain in detail the diagnosis of an individual and the help the service can offer.
 The specialist memory team can help with early planning which can make it much easier for a person with dementia, their family and carer's to manage their financial and legal affairs.

 The specialist memory team can signpost different services available for people diagnosed with dementia, their families and carer's.
 These include specialised dementia services, health and home support services.

 There may be times when a person with dementia needs to come into a hospital bed for assessment and treatment.
 AWP also offers inpatient services in its various sites in Bristol, Swindon, Trowbridge and Salisbury.

-Looking after someone with dementia can be difficult and we have seen many carers who get stressed out.
-We can offer carers assessment and guide the carers to the various supports they can get in terms of short periods of respite.
+Looking after someone with dementia can be difficult.
+We can offer carer's assessment and guide the carer's to the various supports they can get in terms of short periods of respite.